lukadimnik/lukadimnik/README.md

 ### Hi there 👋
-🌱 I’m currently learning full stack web development with NodeJS, React and Express.
+🌱 I’m currently working mostly with NodeJS, React and Express.
 Also dipping my toes in Python because why not :)

 <!--
 **lukadimnik/lukadimnik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.